by Martha Lyles

 Science and Religion Meet at the Assumption

-As I celebrated The Feast of the Assumption on August 15th, of this year, I couldn’t help but be reminded the day was considered a holy day of obligation until a few years ago when the American bishops decided not to force people to church by calling it a “day of obligation.”
+As I celebrate The Feast of the Assumption, August 15th, I cannot help but be reminded the day was considered a holy day of obligation until a few years ago when the American bishops decided not to force people to church by calling it a “day of obligation.”

-So even though I was sad that the importance of this significant feast day had been downplayed in recent years, I was consoled by the realization that often God amazes us with little gifts of consolation.
+So even though I was sad that the importance of this significant feast day had been downplayed in recent years, I was consoled by the fact that the Assumption is once again a holy day of obligation and by the realization that often God amazes us with little gifts of consolation.
 Through this article I learned that a researcher from Thomas Jefferson University had confirmed that “The cells of an unborn child will stay with the mother for decades…essentially forever.”
 He went on to say, “There’s a lot of evidence now starting to come out that these cells may actually be repairing tissue.”

 The inferences are that the Blessed Virgin Mary, retained the cells of the Son of God in her body for her protection.
 What a finding!
 Think about the implications.
 It means that Mary, the Queen of Heaven, was assumed into heaven before her body was decomposed, the same as her Son.
 Jesus’ divine incorruptibility was transferred to his mother by design.
 Although this is something the Church has taught us through faith for centuries, it is fascinating that science is confirming the physical mechanism by which it transpired.